aflouat/Bob-APP-P10-CI-CD/front/README.md

 ## continuous integration with github actions
 This project is set up with GitHub Actions for continuous integration.
 The workflow is defined in `.github/workflows/ci.yml`.
 It runs on every push and pull request to the `main`.
+## Code quality checks
+The project uses SonarQube for code quality checks.
+The configuration is defined in the `sonar-project.properties` file.
+To run the SonarQube analysis, you need to have SonarQube server running and the `sonar-scanner` installed.

 ## Further help